 The treaty also limited Spain’s northern territory to the 42nd parallel. giving the United States a claim by treaty to territory along the Pacific coast.
 The Adams-Onis treaty was the foundation for the eventual acquisition of the Oregon territory.2

-Another significant impact of the treaty was the southwest boundary around Tejas drawn at the Sabine river.
+Another significant impact of the treaty was that the Sabine river delineated the southwest boundary around Tejas.
 This boundary did not stop American settlers from pouring into Tejas and eventually sparking the Texas Revolution highlighted by the Battle of the Alamo and Battle of San Jacinto.

 The conflict over Tejas and the Mexican-American War could have been avoided had John Quincy Adams not been overruled by President James Monroe in his quest to draw the boundary line at the Rio Grande river.2